 If the Family Therapist meets with family members individually, they’ll spend that time helping the client process through what’s challenging them.
 It’s not uncommon for marital problems to influence family problems; or for children with behavior issues and emotional problems to cause familial stress.
 Individual sessions can also explore health conditions, substance abuse, mental illness, and mental health conditions.
 They’ll encourage the clients to reflect on the changes happening in the family and how they are contributing to this change with their new skills.

 Family Counselors are licensed mental health professionals that can help with diverse family-centered issues.
 Many families seek help when major changes happen, such as moving to a new city, a divorce, new mental health problems, or integrating a blended family resulting from dating or a new marriage.
 Many families use strategic Family Therapy as a time to grow closer to one another through the completion of intentional bonding activities, instilling a family process by identifying family patterns, even setting appropriate boundaries, and exploring coping skills that can lead to a more cohesive family system.
 Family counseling aims to help all family members – but often especially children – with the following conditions:

 - Chronic illness or a change in physical health

 - Marital stress

-It’s vital to work with a Family Therapist who is certified in Family Therapy and who has experience working with families.
-Because this type of therapy involves multiple people, roles, and often personalities, having a Family Therapist who specializes in working with families proves most effective.
+It is vital to work with a Family Therapist who is a certified mental health professional in Family Therapy and who has experience working with families.
+Because this type of therapy involves multiple people, multiple generations, roles, and often personalities, having a marriage and Family Therapist who specializes in working with families proves most effective.